Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: VHEMPC WITHOUT TERMINAL STATE CONSTRAINTS

 where the stable value function $V_{a}^{*}({{x}_{k+1}},{{N}_{k+1}})$ is defined as

 The following Iterative Process 1 is used to calculate ${{\tilde{N}}_{k+1}}$.

-Notably, Iterative Process 1 entails optimizing (27) for each possible $i$.
-The additional $N_k$ online optimization problems (in the worst case) are computationally impractical in systems requiring high computational efficiency.
+Notably, Iterative Process 1 entails solving optimization problem (27) for each possible horizon length $i$.
+The requirement for solving up to $N_k$ additional online optimization problems (in the worst case) is computationally impractical for systems demanding high efficiency.
 Therefore, the second construction is given:

-in which ${{\mathbf{\bar{u}}}_{k+1}}({{N}_{k+1}})$ is from (17) or (21), depending on which of cases \textbf{A.1)} or \textbf{A.2)} occurs at time $k$.
+in which ${{\mathbf{\bar{u}}}_{k+1}}({{N}_{k+1}})$ is from (17) or (21), depending on which of Cases \textbf{A.1} or \textbf{A.2} occurs at time $k$.
 The Iterative Process 2 for ${{\Pi }^{\text{2}}}({{x}_{k+1}},{{N}_{k+1}})$ is provided as follows.